Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 Future work may involve using more up-to-date datasets, examining patterns at a more granular geographic level, integrating detailed race-specific health information, and expanding the analysis to other social determinants of health, including transportation access and housing instability.

+# Policy Brief to Department of Health and Division of Food Security

+If you are interested in learning more about this, please watch this policy brief!

 # Sources
 U.S. Census Bureau.
 “Chapter 12: Geographic Terms and Concepts.”
 American Community Survey Handbook 2018, 2018, www.census.gov/content/dam/Census/library/publications/2018/acs/acs_general_handbook_2018_ch12.pdf.